 LaJuan H. Lyles

-LaJuan Lyles is a seasoned executive with 28 years of human resources and business operations experience whose career spans Fortune 100 and nonprofit organizations.
+LaJuan Lyles is a seasoned executive, whose human resources and business operations experience and career spans Fortune 100 and nonprofit organizations.
 She joined UNCF as director of human resources in 1999.
 In 2000, she was named vice president of human resources.
-She was appointed to her current post as senior vice president, chief administrative officer and head of human resources in 2005 and is responsible for managing talent and organizational effectiveness through the human resources department; payroll administration; business continuity/disaster recovery; and purchasing, lease negotiations and building management through the administrative services department.
+She was appointed to senior vice president, chief administrative officer and head of human resources in 2005 and is responsible for managing talent and organizational effectiveness through the human resources department; payroll administration; business continuity/disaster recovery; and purchasing, lease negotiations and building management through the administrative services department.
+In 2021, she was named Executive Vice President, People and Culture.

 She began her career as an assistant controller with Marriott Corp.
 Her strong managerial skills, counseling and training capabilities led her to change careers from accounting to human resources.
 She was a member of the Marriott executive team and provided leadership over human resources for numerous midsize to large hotels across the country, including starting human resources and payroll departments in new and acquired hotels.